-The objective should be to abandon a failed strategy, not to simply continue it on a smaller and even less transparent scale.
+The Biden administration appears to be contemplating continued lethal strikes and military contractor engagement despite troop withdrawal.
+But the objective should be to abandon a failed strategy, not to simply continue it on a smaller and even less transparent scale.
 Evidence is clear that U.S. military operations—including not just traditional combat troops, but also targeted strikes and partnerships with abusive militias—only fuel recruitment for terror groups and help them grow.1

 Q: What will happen to women and girls in Afghanistan after we leave?